Taiwan rebukes China over largest ever air incursion | DW | 01.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Taiwan has accused China of "damaging regional peace" after China flew an unprecedented number of military jets over its airspace.
-Beijing flew a total of 38 warplanes, including nuclear-capable bombers.
+Defense officials have accused Beijing of "damaging regional peace" after the People's Liberation Army flew an unprecedented 38 military aircraft into Taiwanese airspace, including nuclear-capable bombers.

-Taiwanese Premier Su Tseng-chang said on Saturday that China's military jet maneuvers over its airspace on Friday was an act of "bullying."
+Taiwanese Premier Su Tseng-chang said on Saturday that China's military aircraft maneuvers within its airspace on Friday was an act of "bullying."

 The Taiwanese Defense Ministry on Friday said China flew 25 military aircraft into Air Defense Identification Zone (ADIZ), in what amounted to a large display of force on China's national day, which celebrates the founding of the People's Republic of China.